Articles related to supreme court

 From the article: Current Justices of the U.S. Supreme Court.
 Since 1869, the Supreme Court has been comprised of 9 Justices.
 Is 9 too many, too few or just ...

 A Brief History of the US Supreme Court - US Government - About.com

 Other than establishing it, Article III of the U.S. Constitution spells out neither the specific duties, powers nor organization of the Supreme Court. "[t]he judicial ...

-Supreme Court of the United States - US Politics on About.com
+The Supreme Court : Procedures - US Politics on About.com